2015 Paris Terror Attacks Fast Facts

 -- Arrived on the Greek island of Leros on October 3rd among numerous Syrian refugees, according to a French senator who was briefed by the Ministry of the Interior.
 He was allowed to enter Greece and from there moved to Macedonia, then Serbia and Croatia, where he registered in the Opatovac refugee camp.
 Eventually, he made his way to Paris.

--- One of three bombers who detonated themselves at the Stade de France.
+-- Deceased.
+One of three bombers who detonated themselves at the Stade de France.

 -- Held an emergency passport or similar document and falsely declared himself to be a Syrian named Ahmad al Muhammad, born on September 10, 1990.